 1. Emotional intimacy

-Emotional intimacy is when your partner feels comfortable to talk about his/ her emotions without fearing any judgment.
-Women tend to exhibit more emotional intimacy than men due to the societal perception of how men should handle their emotions.
+What is emotional intimacy?
+It is when your partner feels comfortable talking about his/ her emotions without fearing any judgment.
+Women tend to focus on emotional intimacy more than men due to societal conditioning about how men should handle their emotions.
 They are not taught to be open and accepting of everything that they feel and it results in the development of intimacy issues.

 2. Physical intimacy